 Eventually, all requirements will be correctly reflected in the information model and then the next phase, namely the implementation of the logical information model into a physical data model can begin.

 Copyright © 1996 Farrokh Alemi, Ph.D.
 Created on January 9th 2005.
-Most recent revision was on Monday May 28, 2018.
-This page is part of the course on Healthcare Databases lecture on Modeling Relationships.
+Most recent revision was on Thursday July 05, 2018.
+This page is part of the course on Healthcare Databases.